dragon28/NodeJSWhatsAppOTP/README.md

 Client (client.js):

-Before running the client.sj, make sure to change the phone number (`var phone_number = '';` at line 11 where the phone number should only be numeric value e.g 6581234567)
+Before running the client.js, please change the phone number (`var phone_number = '';` at line 11 where the phone number should only be numeric value e.g 6581234567)

 Open a terminal or command prompt to run or start the server: